-Biologic heroes: Keeping up with the rapidly evolving treatment landscape for paediatric psoriasis
+Biologic heroes: Are you keeping up with the rapidly evolving treatment landscape for paediatric psoriasis

-Join this EACCME® accredited symposium to explore the current unmet medical needs in paediatric psoriasis and how these are being addressed by research into the safety and efficacy of biologic agents.
-Clinician understanding of recent therapeutic developments may improve patients’ chances of reaching more ambitious treatment targets.
+Explore the key highlights from this symposium in May 2021, addressing current unmet medical needs in paediatric psoriasis.
+Our expert panel offer up-to-date insight into recent and ongoing research into the safety and efficacy of biologic agents.
+The symposium offers clinicians thorough understanding of therapeutic developments, and insights which could improve patients’ chances of reaching more ambitious treatment targets.

-Developed by EPG Health for Medthority.
-This content has been developed independently of the sponsor Novartis Pharma AG, who have had no editorial input into the content.
-EPG Health received unrestricted educational funding from the sponsor in order to help provide its healthcare professional members with access to the highest quality medical and scientific information, education and associated relevant content.
+This content has been developed independently by Medthority who previously received educational funding in order to help provide its healthcare professional members with access to the highest quality medical and scientific information, education and associated relevant content.